José Manuel Osório

 José Manuel Osório (born 27 September 1987) is a Mexican professional boxer.
 He is promoted by Saúl Álvarez' company Canelo Promotions.

 Professional career

 On October 1, 2010 García beat the undefeated Victor Guzman, the bout was held at the Arena Jalisco in Guadalajara.

-His next fight will be against Colombian veteran Alexander Monterrosa on the undercard of Saúl Álvarez vs. Ryan Rhodes.
+His next fight will be against Colombian veteran Alexander Monterrosa on the undercard of Canelo Álvarez vs. Ryan Rhodes.